dildeolupbiten/TkAstroDb/README.md

 **Note:** When the program first run in Windows, users will get a **Permission Error**  during the installation of **Pyswisseph** library unless they run the **cmd** as Administrator.

-**2.** Users should see a window after 10-15 minutes which is similar to the below.
+**2.** Users should see a window after 10-15 minutes which is similar to below.

 ![img1](https://user-images.githubusercontent.com/29302909/50402991-0f103300-07ac-11e9-98e1-fab84856cd47.png)